purealexiafast/NoteTaker/README.md

-# Note Taker Asssignment
+# Note Taker Assignment

 Author: Alexia Fast

 ## Description

 The assignment was to connect Express.js back end to the front end of an application that saves notes, called a Note Taker.
 The application saves and retrieves data.
 A bonus was to also delete data.
 I found this assignment very challenging.
-The sytax was new to me, however I was able to solve it and deploy the application to Heroku.
+The syntax was new to me, however I was able to solve it and deploy the application to Heroku.

 ### View Screenshots Below